IABTechLab/uid2docs/docs/guides/snowflake_integration.md

 | `OPTOUT` | The user has opted out. |
 | `INVALID IDENTIFIER` | The email address or phone number is invalid. |
 | `INVALID INPUT TYPE` | The value of `INPUT_TYPE` is invalid. |

-{**gwh/MC_02 On line 103 we said that an invalid email address or phone number returns NULL.
-Here we are saying that NULL means the data was successfully mapped and INVALID_IDENTIFIER means the email address or phone number is invalid.
-Those two don't fit.**}

-{**gwh/MC_03 I slightly updated the wording on the examples, and took out the h5 tags which shows as smaller than body text, just to break it up a bit more.
-Please check if we're OK on the wording.
-Thx.**}

 Mapping request examples in this section: